cert-manager/website/content/en/docs/faq/acme.md

 * `Failed to update ACME account:400 urn:ietf:params:acme:error:invalidEmail`: the email you specified in the Issuer configuration isn't valid.
 * `Error initializing issuer: Failed to register ACME account: secrets "acme-key" already exists`: there might be a leftover account from a previous issuer that is no longer valid, you should remove the secret so it can be recreated.
+* `Error accepting challenge: 400 urn:ietf:params:acme:error:malformed: Unable to update challenge :: authorization must be pending`: this suggests that the authorization was not in 'pending' state at a time when cert-manager sent a request to the ACME server to accept the challenge.
+This may be because the domain validation has already failed and the authorization has been marked as 'invalid'.
+Check the authorization URL on the status of the `Order` or `Challenge` to see the status of the authorization and any additional information.

 ## 2. Troubleshooting Orders